HP Pavilion dv7: dv7-4000 to dv7-4300 series

 Models produced alongside the dv6-3000 series, released in 2010.
 Completely changed the design and construction, reducing the amount of gadget link found in previous models.
 This includes the removal of the ExpressCard slot, remote control, capacitive board, built-in TV tuner, and PCI expansion port 3 found in previous models, and the ports located on the left side of the laptop are reduced as a result of this.
-It also no longer uses the HP Imprint design language that was used in previous laptops, instead using a completely new design featuring a combination of aluminum and plastic materials.
-This new design and construction was also shared with the 14.1" dm4 series of laptops.
+HP Imprint 2 was discontinued in favor of a completely new design featuring a combination of aluminum and plastic materials, using a brushed metal finish with metal etchings instead of a glossy finish with inlaid graphics.
+This new design and construction was also shared with other HP Pavilion laptops of the time such as the 14.1" dm4 series of laptops.
 Introduced island keyboard and "ClickPad" touchpad without buttons.
 A new motherboard and cooling system was also developed.
 Switchable graphics was introduced.
 All models were shipped with Windows 7 onwards.